rashmi-dgp/Admin-Dashboard/README.md

 - Add, edit, and delete tasks
 - Mark tasks as completed with a single click
 - Filter by status (pending/completed) and date
+- **Task streak counter** — tracks consecutive days with at least one completed task

 ### Habit Tracker (21-Day Challenge)
 - Start a new habit and track 21 days of progress